 Utah Park adventures for you to try

 Check out the Utah parks that Alan and I, along with our guest writers, have experienced first-hand.
 There’s a lot more of Utah waiting to be explored.
 You’re going to love these national park adventures!

 Discovering Canyonlands National Park

 Canyons, mesas, two rivers, deep gorges—boomer travelers won’t know where to look first when visiting Canyonlands National Park.
 One of the best parks in Utah, Canyonlands has four distinct areas: Island in the Sky, Needles, Maze and the rivers, both the Colorado and the Green.
 They provide active travel adventures combined with photographic opportunities galore.
 Situated […]

 Is a National Park road trip filled with spectacular photography opportunities on your boomer travel list?
 If sunrises and sunsets glowing over a vast, rugged landscape inspire you, Alan and I recommend our tips for a self-guided Canyonlands National Park photography itinerary near Moab, Utah.
-I think fall is the best time for a […]
+When is the best time for a do-it-yourself Canyonlands National […]

 Mesa Arch Sunrise Photography Tips for Boomer Travelers

 Are you planning a trip to Canyonlands National Park?
 During your research, did you see the iconic photo of Mesa Arch framing distant sandstone formations as the rising sun casts an illuminating glow on everything in one of the best Utah parks?
 Did it inspire you to take the same photo?
 You don’t have to […]

 Peeking Through Nature’s Window at Arches National Park